infernojs/inferno-website/src/docs/guides/what-is-jsx.md

     children: 'Hello Inferno!'
 };
 ```

 These objects constitute the "Inferno VirtualDOM".
 You can think of this as a lightweight descriptions of what you want to render.
 Inferno reads this and uses it to construct the DOM and keep it up to date.

 We will explore rendering Inferno VNodes to the DOM in the next section.

-We recommend searching for a "Babel" syntax scheme for your editor of choice so that both ES6 and JSX code is properly highlighted.
+We recommend searching for a "Babel" syntax scheme for your editor of choice so that both ES2015 and JSX code are properly highlighted.